openlayers/workshop/doc/en/mobile/map.md

     ./ngrok http 3000 --host-header="localhost:3000"

-When everything works, open the page on a mobile device:
+When everything works, open the `https://` page indicated by ngrok's output on a mobile device:

 ![Map on a smartphone](map.jpeg)